hyt47/SteamDesktopAuthenticator-Mod-47/README.md

 - A **beta** desktop implementation of Steam's Mobile Authenticator app.
 - ★This modded version was created to have different GUI or/and  functions than the Original
 - [You can find the Official version here](https://github.com/Jessecar96/SteamDesktopAuthenticator)
-- This **mod is complete** has all the files needed to run the program
+- This **mod is complete** has all the files needed to run/edit the program
 - We **are not** affliliated with Steam in any way!

 ## Disclaimer: